nssafir/M.S.-Thesis/nathan_safir/main.rst

 method only allows for the number of components to equal a power of 2.
 Bseline models include a plain DML and a DML with a unit prior (the distribution N(0, 1)).

-In the data, it is very evident that across both datasets, the DML models with any prior distribution all devolve to the null model (i.e. the classifier is no better than random selection).
+In Table 3, it is very evident that across both datasets, the DML models with any prior distribution all devolve to the null model (i.e. the classifier is no better than random selection).
 From the visualilzations of the latent embeddings, we see that the embedded data for the DML models with priors appears completely random (figure 6.2).
 In the case of the GMM prior, it also does not appear to take on the shape of the